 Sugar Tip's main selling points are its bicolored foliage and its double pink flowers.
 The white-margined leaves give it its name.
-Like other Hibiscus syriacus plants, it blooms during the second half of the summer, after many shrubs have stopped blooming for the year, meaning it can be an important cog in your planning for sequence of bloom.
+Like other Rose of Sharon varieties, it blooms during the second half of the summer, after many shrubs have stopped blooming for the year, meaning it can be an important cog in your planning for a sequence of bloom.
 Such late summer flowering shrubs are useful for filling up the late-season void in floral color and for helping you achieve continuity in your attempts at four-season landscaping.

 Plant Type for Sugar Tip Rose of Sharon